lunetis/Live2D-Demo/README_and_DLLNotFoundException_tip.md

 # Live2D Demo
-Cubism 3 SDK for Unity Demo
+Cubism 3 SDK for Unity Demo.
 Not permitted for commercial purposes.

 If Unity Editor prints DLLNotFoundException: Live2DCubismCore.dll, Follow these steps: